 push us farther away from Him.

 The client was able to see truth in what I was saying, and in the next few sessions, we worked on restructuring his thoughts about how God uses conviction.
 He shared that he felt as though a huge weight had been lifted off of his shoulders, and he was happy with the progress he was making.
 As we continued in our sessions, he said that he was now able to see conviction of sin as a tool God uses to bring us closer to him, and not to push us away from him.
 However, he still had angst when he would interact with his youth pastor.
 He felt nervous, ashamed, hypersensitive to the criticisms of others (including his pastor, parents, and wife), fear of being rejected, and anything having to do with him engaging people close to him.
 When we explored this, he said that he was afraid they would find out about his sin, and that though God would use conviction to bring him closer, he felt others would use it to push him away.
 We began working on doing a little exposure therapy within a group setting, and then restructured some of his thinking when he was around others.
-I began to do some breathing exercises with him so he can control his nervousness and anxiety around others.
-We then began exploring his self-talk so we can know what messages needed to be debunked and replaced with truth.
+I began to do some breathing exercises with him so he could control his nervousness and anxiety around others.
+We then began exploring his self-talk so we could know what messages needed to be debunked and replaced with truth.
 I had him journal his self-talk whenever he felt anxious, and we would then challenge those beliefs in session, and replace them with biblical truths.
 After a few more sessions of going over his thoughts and challenging false beliefs, he began to gain confidence in who he was in Christ.
 He chose not to believe that he was a “bad Christian” for having dealt with his sin, but he still wanted to deal with that sin as well.
 I asked him to join a Celebrate Recovery group and also download the Covenant Eyes app.

 Ending Therapy